smartnsoft/ModernApp4Me/README.md

 ModernApp4me
 =====

-Windows Phone 7.5, 8 and WinRT library.
+ModernApp4Me is a framework library dedicated to the development of Windows Phone and Windows Store applications.